alecmocatta/relative/README.md

 A type to wrap `&'static` references such that they can be safely sent between other processes running the same binary.

-References are adjusted relative to a base when (de)serialised, which accounts for binaries being dynamically loaded at different addresses under multiple invocations.
+References are adjusted relative to a base when (de)serialised, which is what enables it to work across binaries that are dynamically loaded at different addresses under multiple invocations.

 It being the same binary is checked by serialising the [`build_id`](https://docs.rs/build_id) alongside the relative pointer, which is